ZY-Zong/ECE470ProjectBasketballShoot/README.md

 # ECE470ProjectBasketballShoot
+Group number

-###This is update 2 for ECE 470 project.
+This is update 2 for ECE 470 project.

-1 Introduction
+## 1 Introduction